 Madison, WI 53703

-Houses residents sentenced to jail with work release and medium-security residents.
+Houses residents who are awaiting trial.
 This facility also contains Central Booking, as well as all property, financial, and administrative offices.

 On the date and time set up by the court, go to the Public Safety Building located at 115 W. Doty Street, Madison, WI.
 Report to the Bail Window on the 1st floor.
 DO NOT BE LATE!
 If you fail to report as required, you may be referred to the District Attorney’s Office for an additional crime under Wisconsin Statute 946.425, which is considered a misdemeanor if your sentence is less than 10 days or a felony if your sentence is 10 days or more.

 The storage space in the jail is very limited.
 Duffle bags, luggage, and electronic devices such as cell phones, laptops, tablets, etc., will not be allowed into the jail.
 You will be required to dispose of any unallowable property prior to entering.
 The jail will issue you limited items upon your arrival, such as a jail uniform, jail sandals, hygiene items, brassieres, underwear briefs or boxers, thermal underwear shirts, socks, and t-shirts.
-You may bring the following additional personal items listed below in a disposable bag when you report to jail.
-You do not need to bring the clothing items if you do not intend to go out on Huber release.
-All items are subject to final approval by medical staff and jail administration.
+You may bring certain medical devices but all are subject to final approval by medical staff and jail administration.

 Upon reporting to the jail to serve your sentence, you will have access to the Jail Resident Handbook.
 The handbook contains the jail rules, including specific rules while out on Huber Release if you are deemed eligible.
 You will be expected to comply with all of the jail rules.
 Failure to do so may result in discipline and affect your ability to exercise Huber release privileges.